WorldHealthOrganization/gdhcn-validator/web/README.md

 ./gradlew bootRun
 ```

-It will start spring boot server and run on port 8080
+It will start spring boot server and run on http://localhost:8080

 ## Testing
 ```bash